osamja/my-personal-website/info.md

  - Use nodemon to detect changes to server and hot reload page `node_modules/nodemon/bin/nodemon.js server.js`

-### Sprint Backlo
+### Sprint Backlog (Sprint 6)
- - Create a movies watched in 2019 page similar to books
+- Create a movies watched in 2019 page similar to books (2pts)
- - Populate the travel page
+- Populate the travel page (2pts)
+- Change font for Gallery grid item image text (1 pt)
 - Introduce a file for constant variables.
+(3 pts)
-     Ideally static files can be more easily hosted on a dedicated server in the future.
+   - Ideally static files can be more easily hosted on a dedicated server in the future.
+- Upload CS 184 Project writeups to Academic page (2 pts)

 ### Product Backlog
  - Create a text component, when a gallery grid item is clicked